 Frequent flyers always join the airline’s loyalty programs so they can fly free in their leisure time.
 More importantly, they can use those miles to earn free upgrades on flights.
-It’s always good to smile and arrive at the airport early so you can talk to the airline personnel at the gate.
-The goal is to put your name at the top of the gate agent’s list so you can get an upgrade when it becomes available.
+It’s always good to arrive at the airport early so you can talk to the airline personnel at the gate.
+Sometimes a smile helps put your name at the top of the gate agent’s list so you can get an upgrade when it becomes available.
 Some airlines have now taken the management of upgrades out of the gate agents hands by creating a digital list based on flyer seniority.

 Airlines love their loyal passengers and the benefits of traveling as part of a loyalty program include getting the best seats, free food, free drinks, and ongoing attention throughout the flight.
 Flight attendants know via the passenger manifest who the frequent flyers are so that they can make sure they take of them

 FREQUENT FLYERS ARE NICE TO FLIGHT ATTENDANTS

 It’s amazing how far being nice can take you while traveling.
 Flight attendants have challenging and stressful jobs.
 However, if you’re very nice from the moment you enter the airplane, you might be bumped to an empty first-class seat or be offered a free drink when the flight attendant comes through with the cart.
 Bonuses oftentimes go to the nicest, most loyal passengers.